josephrussell/dotfiles/README.md

 # Purpose
 This repo helps save personalized installation and configurations for my local environment.
-In addition to getting more organized, I'm curious to see how well coding agents can help enhance my configuration.

-I decided to use neovim as my main editor in 2025.
-With the trend of coding agents working well with unix, bash, markdown I want to further embrace the cli tools on my system.

 # Applications